 Your help in providing us with the details will aid us in restoring electrical service quickly.TOP

 Electric and Water Meters

-Electric & water meters will be changed in the next several years to enable the meters to be read remotely.
+We are completing the final phase of changing electric & water meters to enable the meters to be read remotely.
 To find out more about these AMI meters and the Smart Grid, click here.